-In 1938, not long before the outbreak of the Second World War, archaeologist Basil Brown excavated an area of eighteen low mounds in the grounds of a country house at Sutton Hoo, along the banks of the River Deben near Woodbridge, in south-east Suffolk, to unearth one of the most spectacular archaeological discoveries ever made.
+In 1938, not long before the outbreak of the Second World War, archaeologist Basil Brown excavated an area of eighteen low mounds in the grounds of a country house at Sutton Hoo, along the banks of the River Deben near Woodbridge, in south-east Suffolk.
+He unearthed one of the most spectacular archaeological discoveries ever made.

 At the centre of the ship was the remains of a burial chamber, which was around the size of a small room.
 This structure was constructed of beams of oak measuring five inches square which had a gabled roof.
 The rotting of the wooden beams led to the eventual collapse of the structure when the tons of soil of the mound fell in, burying its contents for centuries.

-Within the burial chamber Brown found an amazing hoard of armour and weapons all dating from the seventh century, a sword of state, a sword harness and belt, spears and a wand with a small mount depicting a wolfgold.
+Within the burial chamber, Brown found an amazing hoard of armour and weapons all dating from the seventh century, a sword of state, a sword harness and belt, spears and a wand with a small mount depicting a wolf god.

-There were also coins, gold and garnet fittings, a lyre, silver vessels and drinking horns, produced from the horns of an aurochs, a large form of ox which have been extinct since early medieval times, as well as silver mounted cups .
+There were also coins, gold and garnet fittings, a lyre, silver vessels and drinking horns, produced from the horns of aurochs, a large type of ox which have been extinct since early medieval times, as well as silver mounted cups.

 There were decorative shoulder-clasps made up of two matching curved halves, with panels of interlocking stepped garnets and chequer millefiori insets, surrounded by interlaced ornament of animals.
 The half-round clasp ends contained intricate garnet-work of interlocking wild boars with filigree surrounds.